Spin Fluctuations in the Rare-Earth Doped Bilayer Nickelates: Results and discussion

 After establishing the excitations in La$_2$NdNi$_2$O$_{7-\delta}$, we then present the INS results of La$_2$PrNi$_2$O$_{7-\delta}$ by processing similar analyses (Fig. 4).
 Given that Pr$^{3+}$ is a non-Kramers ion with multiplet state\cite{lyang2025}, the CEF excitations are populated in 4 doublet levels with broad distributions at high temperature.
-Possible energy levels could be identified at $E=$ 2, 3.5, 4.2 and 6 meV from the 1.5 K and subtracted data (Fig. 4(a),(b),(e) and (f)).
-No magnetic peaks could be identified in the elastic $Q$-cut, and the CEF excitations decrease with increasing $Q$ (Fig. 4(i) and (j)).
+Possible energy levels could be identified at $E=$ 2, 3.5, 4.2 and 6 meV from the 1.5 K and subtracted data (Fig. 4(a),(b),(e) and (f)), and they can be roughly described by the CEF model of Pr$^{3+}$.
+No magnetic peaks could be identified in the elastic $Q$-cut, and the CEF excitations decrease with increasing $Q$ and follow the square of magnetic form factor $f(Q)^2$ of Pr$^{3+}$ at high $Q$ range (Fig. 4(i) and (j)).
 The splitting of spin excitations around 45 meV still exists, but becomes weak at about $E=$ 44 and 47 meV, along with weaker signals at $E=$ 60 meV (Fig. 4(c), (d), (g) and (h)).
-It is hard to distinguish the $Q$-dependence of magnetic and phonon scatterings by doing similar subtraction (Fig. 4(k) and (l))\cite{supplementary}.
+It is hard to distinguish the $Q$-dependence of magnetic and phonon scatterings by doing similar subtraction (Fig. 4(k) and (l)) (See Supplemental Materials).
 Further measurements on single crystals are highly desired.